Kuki People's Alliance

 The Kuki People's Alliance (abbreviated as KPA) is an Indian state-level political party in Manipur.
-The party has 2 MLAs in Manipur Legislative Assembly, making it the largest opposition party in Manipur after Indian National Congress.
-The party's logo has interesting symbols of Hornbill and Star of David, with quote "Integrity, Development, Coexistence", the Star of David.
+The party has 2 MLAs in Manipur Legislative Assembly, making it the largest and only opposition party in Manipur after Indian National Congress.

 History

 KPA was formed by former Indian Foreign Service officer Tongmang Haokip and Wilson L Hangshing on 12 January 2022.

 Electoral performance

 The party won 2 seats in the 2022 Manipur Legislative Assembly election.
 The KPA is mainly based on the interests of the Kuki people.
 KPA supported BJP in Manipur and became an ally of BJP in its government.
-KPA withdraw support from Biren Singh government in August 2023 citing the reason as failure of NDA government in 2023 Manipur violence.
+KPA withdrew support from Biren Singh government in August 2023 citing the reason as failure of NDA government in 2023 Manipur violence.